pschafran/BPIC/README.md

 -i, --input	Directory containing FASTA files
 -f, --format	Input file format (either locus or taxon)

-Optional parameters
--a, --aligner	Alignment software (either mafft or clustal; default: mafft) --force Force overwrite existing results
--l, --log	Log file name.
-File includes more details than screen output (default: printed to screen) -o, --output	Output directory name (default: output) -t, --threads	Maximum number of threads to use (default: 1)
+Optional parameters (require a value after the flag) -a, --aligner	Alignment software (either mafft or clustal; default: mafft) -l, --log	Log file name.
+File includes more details than screen output (default: printed to screen/STDOUT) // TODO -o, --output	Output directory name (default: output) -t, --threads	Maximum number of threads to use (default: 1)

+Optional flags (do not require a value after the flag) --CDS	Partition MrBayes analysis by coding site
+--PROT	Analyze sequences as amino acids // TODO --force Overwrite existing results
+--continue	Resume a previously interrupted run // TODO

-MrBayes Parameters - values must be recognized by MrBayes (see https://nbisweden.github.io/MrBayes/manual.html) --mrbayes-nst	Substitution model
+MrBayes Parameters -v alues must be recognized by MrBayes (see https://nbisweden.github.io/MrBayes/manual.html) --mrbayes-nst	Substitution model
---mrbayes-rates	Model for among-site rate variation --mrbayes-ngen	Number of cycles for MCMC --mrbayes-burninfrac	Proportion of samples to be discarded for convergence calculation (burn-in) --mrbayes-samplefreq	How often to sample the Markov chain --mrbayes-printfreq	How often to print information about the Markov chain
+--mrbayes-rates	Model for among-site rate variation --mrbayes-ngen	Number of cycles for MCMC --mrbayes-burninfrac	Proportion of samples to be discarded for convergence calculation (burn-in) --mrbayes-samplefreq	How often to sample the Markov chain --mrbayes-nsteps	Number of steps in the stepping-stone analysis

 Help
 -c, --cite	Show citation information